Small businesses are arguably the most important component in the retail ecosystem, yet they always seem to struggle to champion their way to the top.

 3) A special Black Friday special

 With almost all retailers participating in the Black Friday craze, the exclusivity is now lost and so you’ll be hard-pressed to find a special worth talking about.
 A way to stand out among the crowd is to offer a SPECIAL special.
-Once you have the customer in the purchasing funnel, dazzle them with the excellent customer service and round it off by easing payment.
-Pretty certain that will lead you to having that customer for a very long time.
+Once you have the customer in the purchasing funnel, dazzle them with excellent customer service and round it off by easing payment.
+Pretty certain that will lead you to have that customer for a very long time.
 A tip to keep in mind is to always have your website up to date.
 This will keep your customers up to date on all your products and services as well as any changes that were made.

 4) Communicate communicate but don’t over-communicate

 “One of the quickest ways to alienate an existing or potential customer is to harass them with constant communications.
 You’re blowing up their phone, their email and their timelines.
-It reeks of desperation and will inevitably result is consumers disconnecting from you and in some instances, even going as far deliberately distancing themselves.
+It reeks of desperation and will inevitably result is consumers disconnecting from you and in some instances, even going as far as deliberately distancing themselves.
 Communicate strategically, succinctly and impactfully,” says Cindy-Lee Minnaar, co-founder of Indika Communications.

 In summary, there are things you can control and things you can’t.
 Control the controllable really well and you won’t have to worry too much about the uncontrollable.